-The author clearly states that it is the art of design that principally interests him, not the craft of horticulture, but his design philosophy always encompasses a relationship with nature: the nature of landscape and how the garden fits into its surroundings.
-Each chapter explores its subject in depth: setting; shape; direction; levels; enclosure; entrance; surface; structure; planting; water; style.
-A wide range of inspiring ideas; extraordinary photographs; annotated sketches and diagrams are presented in this exceptional garden design book.
+The author clearly states that it is the art of design, not the craft of horticulture, that principally interests him.
+But his design philosophy always encompasses a relationship with nature: the nature of landscape and how the garden fits into its surroundings.
+Each chapter explores its subject in depth: setting, shape, direction, levels, enclosure, entrance, surface, structure, planting, water and style.
+A wide range of inspiring ideas, extraordinary photographs, annotated sketches and diagrams are presented in this exceptional garden design book.

 - Garden Planning